repology/repology-rules/README.md

 #### family

 Deprecated.
-Same as **ruleset** and may be just changed into it.
+Same as **ruleset**, and may be just changed into it.

 #### category

 Matches package category(ies).
-Note that category information is not available for all repositories and each repository may have its own set of categories.
+Note that category information is not available for all repositories, and each repository may have its own set of categories.

 ```yaml